In 2017, I graduated from university Summa Cum Laude with a 3.95 GPA—while fighting two serious chronic illnesses for my entire undergraduate career.

 I have twelve years of first-person journals, as my illness was unfolding, about what it was like to have PANS as a child/teen.
 I may literally be the only person on the planet with this level of documented detail about my PANS experience.
 My book will incorporate quotes from these entries (at least, from the best ones).

-My memoir will focus mainly on the three years since I was diagnosed and began treatment, but I will definitely include significant content from the undiagnosed years, too.
+My memoir will focus mainly on the four years since I was diagnosed and began treatment, but I will definitely include significant content from the undiagnosed years, too.

 I’ve been through too much on account of PANS, and I don’t want anyone else to go through what I have.
 I hope that by sharing my story, some people will get the help they need.
 And maybe I can bring some hope to those who have already been diagnosed, who feel alone in their journey.